iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

 Find paths in an IDS
 ''''''''''''''''''''

-In imas-python you can also search for paths inside an IDS:
+In IMAS-Python you can also search for paths inside an IDS:
 :py:meth:`imas.util.find_paths`.
 This can be useful when you know what quantity you are looking for, but aren't sure exactly in which (sub)structure of the IDS it is located.